Noteshelf Review 2023

 Now that we’ve got the basics out of the way, let’s take a closer look at some of the additional tools that you’ll see when using Noteshelf.

-You’ll find important and useful features, like a zoom box, shapes, audio recording, document scanning and PDF annotation, presentation mode, and more.
+You’ll find important and useful features, like a zoom box, shapes, audio recording, document scanning and PDF annotation, and more.

-#alt#A screenshot of the sentence, “The quick brown fox jumps over the lazy dog.”
-A box appears over the words “fox jump,” and those words are magnified at the bottom half of the screen.
+A screenshot of the sentence, “The quick brown fox jumps over the lazy dog.”
+A box appears over the words “quick brown,” and those words are magnified at the bottom half of the screen.

 Zoom Box